joseph-flinn/site/data/posts/0067-engineering-portfolio-management-part4.md

 In such an example, most of the work is done in serial and all criteria must be met prior to moving on in the flow.
 Every gate review meeting is a chance for the firm to make the Go/Kill decision on the project.
 The criteria for each gate will look different at every firm as each firm has different strategies to attain their objectives.
-These criteria is where TRLs ([Part 2](/posts/engineering-portfolio-management-part2)) and MRLs/ORLs ([Part 3](/posts/engineering-portfolio-management-part3)) could come in.
+These criteria are where TRLs ([Part 2](/posts/engineering-portfolio-management-part2)) and MRLs/ORLs ([Part 3](/posts/engineering-portfolio-management-part3)) could come in.
 A firm can choose to select specific TRLs and MRL/ORLs to meet before a project is ready to move to the next stage.
 For example,